Page last updated on August 5, 2016.

 The start of Orientation for New Full-Time Faculty, 8:00 a.m., Lee Hall, room 412.

 New faculty need to arrive promptly so that all appropriate benefit and related employment forms may be distributed and/or collected.
 A continental breakfast will be available.
 (Questions?
 Contact Denise Frye, x1210; email@example.com)

 Academic Orientation for New Full-Time Faculty, 8:30 – 9:30 a.m., Lee Hall, room 412.

-Overview of important details for new full-time faculty from the Provost’s Office.
+Overview of the academic affairs area of the university and an outline of the full schedule of academic orientation for new full-time faculty.
+Presented by the Provost’s Office.
 (Questions?
 Contact Amy O’Reilly, x1241; firstname.lastname@example.org)

 Human Resources Orientation for New Full-Time Faculty, 9:45 a.m. – 2:30 p.m., Lee Hall, room 412.
 Coverage of additional topics related to employment at UMW.
 Lunch will be provided.
 (Questions?
 Contact Denise Frye, x1210; email@example.com)

 President’s “All UMW Opening Assembly,” 8:30 – 9:30 a.m., George Washington Hall, Dodd Auditorium (light refreshments available in the Dodd Foyer at 8 a.m.)

 Orientation to Academic Support Services and Resources, 10 a.m. – 12:15 p.m., Hurley Convergence Center, room 111.